mboekhold/mboekhold/content/designing_concurrency.md

 Soon I would one of the pains of software development, understanding the underlying decision you made in your application that you yourself probably didn't understand that well.

 I will reproduce this mistake I made with a simple example.
+Imagine you are interested in buying your favourite rubber duck from an online store

 ```python
 ...